-Making homemade beer is dead easy.
+Making homemade beer is relatively easy.
 It is simply a case of following the instructions on the can.
-But, and as always there is a but, making really great tasting beer is a different matter.
+But making really great tasting beer is a different matter.
 I always think the beer you get out of the basic kits has that homebrew taste.
 They can be quite sharp and lack a bit of body.
 Luckily there are a few tricks that you can use to give the beer that little extra and create a beer that is as good, if not better than most beers you get in a pub.

 Using Glucose and Malt Extract